medusajs/medusa/docs/content/modules/products/serverless-module.md

 :::info

-The product module is currently a work-in-progress, and it provides only functionalities related to browsing products.
+The product module is currently in beta, and it provides only functionalities related to browsing products.
 In later versions, the product module would include more powerful ecommerce features.

 :::